anguskeatinge/tempo_trap/README.md

     * average score
     * number of zero scores (or scores below 0.2)
     * triplet songs
+5. Not sure if I trust phase_td_cont, what score should it get for ground truth???

 ##### Abbreviations
 You may encounter these in the raw data